 4) implementation of the proposed recommendations to assist in the establishment of test facilities in developing countries;

-5) that the Director of TSB should report to a future Council session on the implementation of recommendations 1) and 2) above, and jointly with the Director of the Telecommunication Development Bureau (BDT) on recommendations 3) and 4) above, and on a proposed business plan for the long-term implementation of the programmes;
+5) that the Director of TSB should report to the Council at its annual session on the implementation of recommendations 1) and 2) above, and jointly with the Director of the Telecommunication Development Bureau (BDT) on recommendations 3) and 4) above, and on a proposed business plan for the long-term implementation of the programmes;

-d) the progress reports by the Director of TSB made to the Council at its 2009 and 2010 sessions and to the 2010 plenipotentiary conference,
+d) the progress reports by the Director of TSB made to the Council at its 2011, 2012, 2013 and 2014 sessions and to the 2014 plenipotentiary conference;

+e) that WTDC adopted Resolution 79 (Dubai, 2014), on the role of telecommunications/information and communication technologies (ICTs) in combating and dealing with counterfeit1 telecommunication/information and communication devices;

+f) that counterfeit ICT products have become a growing problem in the world (cf. Resolution 79 (Dubai, 2014));

+g) that Study Group 11 of the ITU Telecommunication Development Sector (ITU-T) is engaged in a study of approaches for combating counterfeit ICT products;

+h) that the use within public networks of certified ICT products with a unique identifying code assigned by the manufacturer is an effective means of combating the counterfeit trade,

 resolves

-1 to endorse the objectives of both Resolution 76 (Johannesburg, 2008) and Resolution 47 (Rev. Hyderabad, 2010), and the recommendations of the Director of TSB endorsed by the Council at its 2009 session;
+1 to endorse the objectives of Resolution 76 (Rev. Dubai, 2012), Resolution 47 (Rev. Dubai, 2014) and Resolution 79 (Dubai, 2014), and the recommendations of the Director of TSB endorsed by the Council at its 2009-2014 sessions;

-2 that this programme of work be implemented in parallel without any delay, including the informative pilot conformity database and its development into a fully functioning database; bearing in mind the need for a business plan to be expeditiously developed by the Director of TSB, and approved by the Council, for its long-term implementation, in consultation with each region, taking into consideration a) the outcome and effect that the pilot conformity database may have on Member States, Sector Members and stakeholders (e.g. other standards development organizations (SDOs)), b) the impact the database will have on bridging the standardization gap as relevant to each region, c) the potential liability issues for ITU and for Member States, Sector Members and stakeholders; and taking into account the results of the regional ITU conformity and interoperability consultations;
+2 that the conformity and interoperability assessment programme be implemented in parallel without any delay, including the informative pilot conformity database and its development into a fully functioning database, in consultation with each region, taking into consideration a) the outcome and effect that the pilot conformity database may have on Member States, Sector Members and stakeholders (e.g. other standards development organizations (SDOs)), b) the impact the database will have on bridging the standardization gap as relevant to each region, c) the potential liability issues for ITU and for Member States, Sector Members and stakeholders; and taking into account the results of the regional ITU conformity and interoperability consultations;

-3 to assist developing countries in establishing regional or subregional conformity and interoperability centres suitable to perform interoperability testing as appropriate,
+3 to assist developing countries in establishing regional or subregional conformity and interoperability centres suitable to perform interoperability testing as appropriate;

+4 to contribute to combating counterfeit products by creating within ITU a single register of ICT product codes, and by inviting manufacturers belonging to ITU (including Sector Members) to register their ICT products, and the administrations of ITU Member States to avail themselves of the full database for combating counterfeit ICT products at the national level,

 instructs the Director of the Telecommunication Standardization Bureau,